bodeme/androidwebserver/README.md

 All files from document root and below available for reading without any restrictions to anyone who connected to network and known URL of the server.

 ### License
-lWS is licensed under the [GPLv3 License](LICENSE) because original project
+lWS is licensed under the [GPLv3 License](LICENSE) because [original project](https://github.com/bodeme/androidwebserver) Directory listing sort based on [this project](https://github.com/wmentzel/table-sort) licensed under GPL-3.0

 ### Artwork
 * File and folder icons for directory listing used from Google Material Design Icons [project](https://github.com/google/material-design-icons/)(commit 7fbdfc4)  licensed by Apache License Version 2.0